The Biggest Data-Wasting Apps for Android Users

 YouTube app settings on Android

-Facebook is yet another preinstalled app on Androids.
+Facebook is a common preinstalled app on many Android devices.
 Even though it isn’t as big of an offender as YouTube and Google Chrome, it’s still wasteful.
 The issue with Facebook and most social media apps isn’t the number of posts, but the content.
 Downloading photos and videos uses quite a bit of data.
 The abundance of sponsored posts and advertisements also frequently use video, which only adds to the amount of data used.

 Facebook doesn’t have a quick way to turn on data-saver mode, so you’ll need to toggle multiple options under its settings.